Roll On John: Reception

 Spectrum Culture included "Roll On John" on a list of "Bob Dylan's 20 Best Songs of the '10s and Beyond".
 In an article accompanying the list, critic David Harris claims that "Dylan looks at Lennon as myth more than man", noting how "the song veers wildly into an exploration of slavery, Jesus and William Blake" but that "there is something entrancing about Dylan’s meanderings, especially when the words, "I read the news today, oh boy", cut through the cryptic text like a bright beacon".

 In a five-star review of Tempest in Rolling Stone, Will Hermes named the track one of the two "most powerful cuts" on the album (along with "Tempest").

 Margotin and Guesdon refer to it in their book as "absolutely brilliant" and "one of Dylan's most moving songs" although they also complain that his voice sounds "shredded" on the studio recording.

+Singer/songwriter Elliott Murphy cited it as one of Dylan's top 10 songs of the 21st century in an article for Poetic Justice Magazine.

 Cultural references

 The final verse, "Tyger, tyger burning bright / I pray the Lord my soul to keep / In the forest of the night / Cover him over and let him sleep", references William Blake's well-known Song of Experience "The Tyger" from 1794.